pentalpha/bioinfo-arsenal/DeNovoAssembly.md

     $ velvetg <output_folder> [options]
 ```
 The most important parameter is the hash-length for the heuristics.
 In this data, bigger meant less contigs.
 The maximum is 31.

+> As is often the case, it’s a tradeoff between specificity and sensitivity.
+Longer kmers bring you more specificity (i.e. less spurious overlaps) but lowers coverage (cf. below). . . so there’s a sweet spot to be found with time and experience.
+Experience shows that kmer coverage should be above 10 to start getting decent results.
+If Ck is above 20, you might be “wasting” coverage.
+Experience also shows that empirical tests with different values for k are not that costly to run!
+(User Manual, section 5.2)

 ```sh
     $ velveth velvet/ 31 -shortPaired -fastq -separate Rhodo_Hiseq_read1.fastq Rhodo_Hiseq_read2.fastq